 Tinnitus (ringing in the ears) is highly prevalent, often chronic and can negatively impact quality of life.
 In the U.S., it is estimated that 35-50 million Americans struggle with Tinnitus and for approximately 2 million people it can be severe or even debilitating.
 Many suffer from daily anxiety, depressive symptoms and sleep disorders.
-For those with Tinnitus, it is crucial to benefit from professional advice on how to take control of and manage this common condition.

 Groups with higher risk of tinnitus include: